- Our Work

 Once a QBR is complete, there are a number of steps you should take — most of which involve confirming the plan that you discussed in the meeting itself:

 - First, you need to ensure your customer has a copy of the document you produced during the meeting, outlining your ongoing success plan.

 - Then, you should confirm that they’ve reviewed it.

 - Finally, you should verify that they’ve approved and signed off on it.

 Giving your clients time to review the success plan outside of your meeting allows them to better digest it and determine if they are completely on board.
 If they aren’t, you don’t want to push them into anything.

 Letting your customers buy in gives them a sense of shared ownership of the plan.
 Without this, they will attribute any of the plan’s shortcomings directly to you.

 Once the plan is agreed upon, don’t “set it and forget it.”
 You need to demonstrate a proactive commitment to your accounts.
 Your CSM or account manager should have monthly check-ins to see how the plan is progressing.
 These could coincide with milestones in your success plan (e.g. Have you implemented this aspect of the plan like we discussed?)

 Depending on your process, these check-ins could be completed manually, by scheduling a reminder on your calendar and reaching out when you are alerted, or through automation, by programming your system to deliver a message after a set period.

-Regular check-ins ensure you are abreast to any major changes with the account and inform how hands-on you should be moving forward.
+Regular check-ins ensure you are abreast of any major changes to the account and inform how hands-on you should be moving forward.